kevtran2/puzzlepokerweb/PuzzlePoker/README.md

 We hope to have the site hosted publicly in a couple weeks once the MVP is complete.

-# Features currently worked on
-## See what PuzzlePoker is currently up to
+# Features we want to add: Learn more about our progress and plans

 TODO:
 - add correct answer count